The toolbar provides access to a collection of tools you can use to modify and manipulate assets in the viewport.

 Object rotating around a pivot point placed on the bottom right corner.

-Another reason for changing the pivot point is if the Gizmo is located far away from the object itself, making it difficult to manipulate the object.
-This can happen when you place objects in the Viewport that are not from the Twinmotion Library.
-You can correct this using the Pivot edit tool by manually moving the pivot point closer to the object, or by automatically positioning the pivot point at the center and bottom of the object.
+Another reason for changing the pivot point is if the gizmo is located far away from the object itself, making it difficult to manipulate the object.
+This can happen when you place objects in the viewport that are not from the Twinmotion Library.
+You can correct this using the Pivot edit tool by manually moving the pivot point closer to the object, or by automatically positioning the pivot point at the center, or at the center and bottom of the object.

-You can change the location of the pivot point on one object only, or on a group of selected objects.
-If you change the pivot point, you can reset it to its original location.
+You can change the position and rotation of the pivot point on one object only, or on a group of selected objects.
+If you change the pivot point, you can reset it to its original position and / or location.

 Toggle Local / World Axis